adyork/python-ecology-lesson/_episodes/15-refresher-day3.md

 ### Jupyter Notebook
+To correctly open jupyter notebook:
+* Activate the environment that you want it to use first
+* Type jupyter notebook in the command line to open up jupyter notebook
-Activate the correct environment that you want your notebook to use Open the notebook in the specific location that you need
+* Browse to the location that you want the notebook to open in i.e. the working folder/folder where your data is stored in.
+Our data should be on your desktop in the folder data-carpentry/data.
+But open the notebook in the folder data-carpentry.

 ### Check installs
+Check if your installs are running by importing the libraries in a jupyter notebook.
+List all packages and versions installed in active environment: `conda list`

 ## Where should your data be?
+Desktop
+  - Data-carpentry
+    - data